 It is important to recognize that your child is not “lazy” or “bad” for not being toilet trained.
-If he has never used the toilet consistently, there are reasons.
-Perhaps it is an attention issue, or he has not been able to attend to physical sensations at the same time as intellectual activities.
-Perhaps he retains negative associations with toilet training from past attempts.
-Perhaps he had to sit too long without feeling successful.
+If they have never used the toilet consistently, there are reasons.
+Perhaps it’s an attention issue, or they have not been able to attend to physical sensations at the same time as intellectual activities.
+Perhaps they’re making negative associations with toilet training based on the past.
+Perhaps they had to sit too long without feeling successful.
 This approach is a “do over” for you and your child.
-It is designed to be less stressful for all involved, to teach that trips to the bathroom can be pleasant and that they occur regularly.
+It’s designed to be less stressful for all involved by teaching that trips to the bathroom can be pleasant and can occur regularly.

-Before you begin to employ this “do over” strategy, you should note any medical conditions in your child that may affect toileting behavior.
+Before you begin to employ this do-over strategy, you should note any medical conditions in your child that may affect toileting behavior.
 Medication can affect bowels, as well as fluid consumption and appetite.
-By completing a log that we will detail below, you will better understand whether you should consult with your child’s doctor to address loose bowels, constipation or both.
+By completing a log that we’ll detail below, you will better understand whether you should consult with your child’s doctor to address loose bowels, constipation, or both.

-It is also important to note your child’s fluid intake pattern.
-Whenever children drink a large quantity, they typically need to use the bathroom within about 15-30 minutes.
+It’s also important to note your child’s fluid intake pattern.
+Whenever children drink a large quantity, they typically need to use the bathroom within about 15 to 30 minutes.
 Some children appear to be continuously wet.
-Review of intake patterns for these children often reveal a “grazing” pattern, in which they drink small amounts frequently through the day, rather than large amounts in a more consolidated drinking pattern.
+Review of intake patterns for these children often reveal a “grazing” pattern, in which they drink small amounts frequently throughout the day, rather than large amounts in a more condensed drinking pattern.
 The latter leads to more predictable elimination.
-If your child is habitually thirsty and/or cannot remain dry for at least 60 to 90 minutes at a time, make an appointment to discuss the matter with his doctor.
+If your child is habitually thirsty or can’t remain dry for at least 60 to 90 minutes at a time, make an appointment to discuss the matter with their doctor.

 Emphasize a Schedule